 Neglect or Abandonment

 It can also be a total disinterest in the child’s needs, such as paying no attention to their education or healthcare.
 This is not the same as a parent who doesn’t help with homework.
-It looks more like a parent who isn’t aware or concerned about whether the child is attending school at all.
+It looks more like a parent who isn’t aware or concerned about whether the child is attending school.
 Concerning healthcare, neglect is when a parent doesn’t treat wounds, take the kids to the doctor when needed, and so on.

 Abandonment is simply leaving the child alone with no supervision.
 This is not taking a quick trip to the grocery store and leaving a capable 11-year-old equipped with a cellphone.
 Abandonment is dropping kids off on the side of the road or simply leaving them alone for days.